-Pennsylvania boasts nearly 400K patients, making it the second-largest medical market.
+Pennsylvania boasts over 500K patients, making it the second-largest medical market.
 Pennsylvania awarded 50 licenses that allow for three dispensaries per license and 25 processors, five of which can be vertically integrated.
 Operators are allowed up to five retail licenses, for a total of 15 dispensaries.
 Qualifying medical conditions include chronic pain and anxiety, making this one of the least restrictive environments.

 Pennsylvania also implemented a Clinical Research ("CR") license program.
 Program guidelines note that eight CR licenses will be issued to operators who are partnered with one of Pennsylvania's major university health institutions.
 Each of the eight license holders can operate up to six dispensaries and one cultivation site.